 Under early versions of Windows/DOS, there is a command line length limit of 128 characters.
 In order to preserve compatibility with these old versions of Windows/DOS, if there is a command line that exceeds 128 characters, os9make would break up the command line and put it into a temporary file, then execute the command with the -z option pointing to the temporary file.
 Although this works with many OS-9 utilities, there are OS-9 utilities that do not support the -z option, and no non-OS9 utilities have the option.
 Because of this, the work-around to break up the command line is no longer valid.

 Under newer versions of Windows, the command line length limit was extended; however, this limit varied among versions of Windows, so there was no way of discovering the limitation.
-This has been resolved; the -c and -cl options have been added to os9make under Windows.
+This has been resolved;

+the -c and -cl options have been added to os9make under Windows.
 The -c option ignores a command line length limit, while the -cl option allows a specific command line length to be specified by the user.

-• CF 12861: The os9deldir.exe file in MWOS/DOS/BIN does not work.

-os9deldir was added to the cross-hosted utilities.
-The -x option is unavailable, but the -q option is always on.

-- CF 13078: mkdatmod -r is not extracting information from a file. mkdatmod will extract the information from a module if you specify the size of the original file using the -s option. - CF 13448: Add an uncompress bootfile option for the mbc utility. mbc Edition 4 or greater has been updated to include an uncompress option (-u). - CF 13684: Redirection is not complete in mdir.
+- CF 12861: The os9deldir.exe file in MWOS/DOS/BIN does not work - os9deldir was added to the cross-hosted utilities.
+The -x option is unavailable, but the -q option is always on. - CF 13078: mkdatmod -r is not extracting information from a file. mkdatmod will extract the information from a module if you specify the size of the original file using the -s option. - CF 13399: fixmod required write permission on files it only needs to read - fixmod was fixed to only request read permission when no writing will be required.
+This is the case when dumping the modules or examining the input file. - CF 13448: Added an uncompress bootfile option for the mbc utility. mbc Edition 4 or greater has been updated to include an uncompress option (-u). - CF 13684: Redirection is not complete in mdir.

 Previously, not all modules were listed by mdir.
-The \os\exit calls were modified in mdir source code to exit normally; \os\exit does not flush the stdio buffers.
-This corrected the problem. - CF 13764: os9make crashes when calling to deeply with sub-makes.

-The array that stores the number of include files when using a for loop was allocated with storage for just 33 files.
-The size of the include file array for this instance has been increased substantially.
+The os_exit calls were modified in mdir source code to exit normally; os_exit does not flush the stdio buffers.
+This corrected the problem. - CF 13764: os9make crashes when calling to deeply with sub-makes. - The array that stores the number of include files when using a for loop was allocated with storage for just 33 files.
+The size of the include file array for this instance has been increased substantially. - CF 14134: mdir -e does not display the type cdb correctly.

-• CF 14134: mdir -e does not display the type cdb correctly.
-The type for a cdb module formerly displayed as "5" and is now displayed as "cdb"
+The type for a cdb module formerly displayed as "5" and is now displayed as "cdb". - CF 14147: mdir always show module directories mdir was fixed to properly exclude module directories from listing that should not include module directories.